 While such as schedule will surely pay off the loan more quickly, it is not a plan which most lenders will accept – mostly because they do not want to handle 26 payments a year.

 The solution is to keep lenders happy and get the same essential result as you would with a bi weekly payment.
 This can be easily done by dividing your current monthly payment by 12 and adding the result to the extra principal line of your payment coupon.

 In this case, we would take $861, divide by 12, and that gives us $71.75.
 If we add $861 plus $71.75 the total monthly payments will be $932.75.
 If you multiply $932.75 times 12 you get $11,193.

 Alternatively, if you multiply $430.50 times 26 you get the same result.

 Since your mortgage agreement is with the lender, you must make sure that all payments required for the mortgage are paid in full and in a timely way.
-If a third-party happens to be late with a payment or does not make it at all, then it’s your credit which will suffer.
+If a third party happens to be late with a payment or does not make it at all, then it’s your credit that will suffer.

 For these strategies to work your loan must allow prepayments without penalty.
 In today’s mortgage marketplace most financing bans penalties, but there are some loans out there where you can still get dinged for prepayments.

-Typically, if your mortgage coupon has a line which allows you to add “extra principal” or something similar then you should be okay.
+Typically, if your mortgage coupon has a line that allows you to add “extra principal” or something similar then you should be okay.